welshare/daibetes/README.md

 # dAIbetes Agent based on the BioAgent Framework

-An advanced medical researcher AI agent in the field of diabetes.
+An AI agent that reinterprets everyday patient language into evidence-anchored insight.
+Bridges subjective experience with peer-reviewed researches from Europe PMC (public, open-access, non-commercial biomedical literature database).

 ## Setup